zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 1. Obtain the IP addresses of each name server of the domain checked using [Method5](../Methods.md)

-2. Each IP address has to be checked against the following blocks :
+2. Each IP address has to be checked against the blocks listed in the table below.

+3. If any IP address matches one of the block, the test case fails.

 |Address Block                        | Description               | Reference |
 |:------------------------------------|:--------------------------|:----------|